shred/acme4j/src/doc/docs/usage/order.md

 byte[] csr = csrb.getEncoded();
 ```

-It is a good idea to store the generated CSR somewhere, as you will need it again for renewal:
+Optionally the CSR can be written as a file, so you can use it again (e.g. for renewal of the certificate).

 ```java
 csrb.write(new FileWriter("example.csr"));
 ```

-After that, finalize the order:
+After that, finalize the order by providing the CSR:

 ```java
 order.execute(csr);